 Georgia State URSA (University Research Services & Administration) website for a list of potential sources of fellowships.

 These documents describe requirements for earning an advanced degree in Neuroscience from the Neuroscience Institute at Georgia State University.
 Graduate students in the Neuroscience Institute and their advisors are expected to be familiar with all of the requirements, policies, and procedures described herein.
 Two things of note:

 - Students and their advisors are also responsible for knowing and complying with the policies and requirements of the College of Arts and Sciences as described in the Graduate Catalog.

 - In general, students must adhere to the course requirements and other requirements in effect when they enroll, as described in the edition of the NI Graduate Program Policy Manual that corresponds to the year they entered.
 Students may elect, however, to be governed by a later edition of the NI Graduate Program Policy Manual.
-To do so, they must submit a request in writing to the Director of Graduate Studies (DGS, Daniel Cox).
+To do so, they must submit a request in writing to the Director of Graduate Studies (DGS, Anne Murphy).

 The Brains & Behavior Area of Focus is an interdepartmental program that promotes research collaborations and dialog through graduate courses, lectures, grants, and much more.
 Researchers and students involved in this program span across the following departments:

 - Computer Science

 The central components of this program are the Brains & Behavior

 There are so many career options for trained scientists, in and out of academia.